Founder of the National Social Work Enrichment Program (NSEP)

-Dr. Jackson’s diverse career in academia has spanned from Title IV-E Coordinator/Instructor of an undergraduate social work program at an HBCU, to Director of Field Education for the first fully online university to receive CSWE accreditation for an MSW program, to her current role as a tenure track Assistant Professor and MSW Program Director of the campus and distance programs at a Research I university.
+Dr. Jackson’s diverse career in academia has spanned from Title IV-E Coordinator/Instructor of an undergraduate social work program at an HBCU, to Director of Field Education for the first fully online university to receive CSWE accreditation for an MSW program, to her current role as a tenured Associate Professor and Associate Dean of Educational Programs and Student Services of a Research I university.

 Dr. Jackson has also maintained an active research and scholarship agenda with her second line of education research, online social work education.
 She has presented at national and international professional conferences on this topic.
-She was recently selected to participate in the Institute on Pedagogy and Technology for Online Courses at Columbia University.
-She has received awards as an Innovation Team Scholar and Innovation Scholar in Residence from the UA College of Continuing Studies (CCS) Online Education Initiative.
-She is currently enrolled in the Quality Matters Teaching Online Certificate program.
+She was recently selected as a keynote speaker for the 2023 Online Learning Innovation Summit (OLIS) and elected to serve as the CSWE Technology Track Chair for 2023.
+Dr. Jackson was selected to participate in the Institute on Pedagogy and Technology for Online Courses at Columbia University and the Online Learning Consortium’s Institute for Emerging Leaders in Online Learning (OLC IELOL).
+She has received awards as an Innovation Team Scholar and Innovation Scholar in Residence from the UA Office of Teaching Innovation and Digital Education (OTIDE).
+She currently holds a Quality Matters Teaching Online Certification.

 As a former CSWE Minority Fellowship Program (MFP) recipient, Dr. Jackson continues to be a leader in social work education.
 She currently serves on the CSWE Council on the Role and Status of Women in Social Work Education and was selected for the CSWE Program Director’s Leadership Academy.
+She is also a CSWE Site Visitor.
 Dr. Jackson is a trailblazer in our profession, and through her leadership, practice, and research, a college education has become a viable option for hundreds of youth transitioning from foster care.

 Selected recent publications